 First person stories of Recuperative Care clients were recorded and shared with dance students at King/Drew High School who created original choreography inspired by these personal narratives.
 The piece was presented at the high school’s Multicultural Day (see below).
 The project focused on transformation and how we can use our creativity to advance empathy, optimism, and connection.

-HDD held workshops at the newly constructed affordable housing project for seniors, the Gateway at Willowbrook.
+HDD held a workshop at the newly constructed affordable housing project for seniors, the Gateway at Willowbrook in late 2018 and returned in 2019 for a 12 week residency and final performance (video below) .
 Teaching artists provided wellness education using healing movement activities in collaboration with the senior residency and local community partners from the Department of Public Health.
 The workshop focused on supporting mental health through movement.
-Immediately following the workshops, there was a Q& A.
+Immediately following the workshops, there was a Q& A and discussion.